 The Sports Marketing Association (S.M.A.), founded in 1995, provides U of A students the opportunity to gain hands on experience in the sports marketing industry.
 Members work closely with Arizona Athletics to promote 20 NCAA Division I sports by developing marketing plans, executing game day promotions, and by volunteering during game day and community events.
 S.M.A. offers its members opportunities to learn from industry professionals through guest speakers and its annual career symposium.
 Our club meets bi-weekly on Tuesdays at 7:30 pm in the Arizona Stadium Club.

 EPSC is all about business-to-business (B2B) consultative sales where students learn to how to find out what clients want and then determine if and how we can help them.
 High pressure B2C sales techniques don't work in B2B consultative sales.
 These consultative sales skills are used to win any job you have targeted and to become more persuasive, whether you are in sales or a different professional position.
 The EPSC is a club for students who want to learn how to market their skills to prospective employers and to sell their ideas to peers, prospects and superiors.
 ESPC is also a great way to build your resume.
-This club meets every other Tuesday at 4:45pm in McClelland Hall, room 320 CC.
+This club meets every Tuesday at 6:30pm to 8:30pm in McClelland Hall, room 113.